PMP® exam moves to PMBOK® 8th Edition in

 Copyright (C) PrepPilot™, LLC.
 All rights reserved.

 TL;DR: 12 weeks.
 10-15 hours per week.
-Study domains in order of exam weight (Process 50%, People 42%, Business Environment 8%).
-Take two full practice exams.
+Build the People domain first, then go deep on Process (the largest at 50%), then close with Business Environment.
+Take three full practice exams along the way.
 Hit a readiness score of 85+ before booking your exam.
 This plan works whether you study at 6am or 10pm, in 30-minute blocks or 2-hour sessions.

 Who This Plan Is For